macster110/pamguarddatagram/README.md

 The output can be plotted using ```plotdatagram```

 <center><img src="resources/pgdatagram_example2.png" width="1024"></center>
-A datagram calculated in MATLAB: this is the same data as the second from bottom panel in the first figure.
+A whistle datagram calculated using pamguardDatagram: this is the same data as the second from bottom panel in the first figure.

 Each datagram also has an associated _ _summarydata_ _ variable.
 This holds bespoke metrics for each datagram bin.
 For example a click datagram has the number of classified and unclassified clicks and recieved amplitude distributions.
 The descriptions of the data contained in _ _summarydata_ _ can be found in the _ _metadata_ _ output.